john-oreva/easy-cop/README.md

 # easy-cop
-Personal checkout script for shopify site kith.com
+Personal checkout script for shopify site kith.com using puppeteer and node.js

 Currently in progress